pharo-open-documentation/pharo-wiki/General/Glossary.md

 ## Late binding

 ## Lookup
-Method lookup is the name of the technique Pharo uses to find the method to execute when an object receive a [message](#message). it proceeds as follows: When a message is sent, methods in the [receiver](#receiver)'s class are searched for a matching method.
+Method lookup is the name of the technique Pharo uses to find the method to execute when an object receive a [message](#message).
+It proceeds as follows: When a message is sent, methods in the [receiver](#receiver)'s class are searched for a matching method.
 If no match is found, the superclass is searched, and so on up the superclass chain.
 In the end if no method is found, the object call the method [`#doesNotUnderstand:`](#doesnotunderstand) with the message as parameter.

 ## Message
-A message in Pharo represent an interaction between two objects.
-A [sender](#sender) will send a message to a [receiver](#receiver) which will start a [lookup](#lookup) from the receiver.
-A message is composed of two things that are a selector, which is the name of the method to lookup, and argument values which are the values of each arguments of the method to execute once find by the lookup.
+A message represents an interaction between two objects.
+A [sender](#sender) sends a message to a [receiver](#receiver) which will start a [lookup](#lookup).
+A message is composed of two elements: the selector, which is the name of the method to lookup, and argument values which are the values of each arguments of the method to execute once find by the lookup.
 Three kinds of messages exists: [unary messages](#unary-message), [binary messages](#binary-message) and [keyword messages](#keyword-message).

 ## Message-send